olopez94/Google_data/01_Foundations/Week01/Understanding the data ecosystem/readme.md

 <p><b>Data-driven decision-making:</b> Using facts to guide business strategy.</p> <p>the first step in data-driven decision-making is figuring out the business need.</p>

+<h1>Data and gut instinct</h1>

+<p>Therefore, it's essential that data analysts focus on the data to ensure they make informed decisions.
+If you ignore data by preferring to make decisions based on your own experience, your decisions may be biased.</p>